Math Advancement Testing

 - What details do I need to know about how the test is administered?

-- What content will the placement test cover?
+- What content will the advancement test cover?

 - What resources does BSD provide for students to help prepare?